zhongjzsb/zhongjzsb-blog/content/posts/baobao-posts/2023-06-09-grand-band-trip.md

     - life
 ---

-Lots of fun there that summer.
+Lots of fun there this summer.

 ![2023-06-09-grand-band-trip-1](/images/2023-06-09-Grand-Bend-trip-1.JPEG)